 Galbraith wrote “The Affluent Society” in the 1950s, arguing that there was enough for all and what was needed was a rebalancing of our output, making our world cleaner, fairer and more attractive, particularly arguing for better public provision.
 It’s striking to remember that he compared US public provision with Europe, when in all the years since he wrote, the American market model has become more dominant.
 Hard to see why.
 National income per head has, I guess, doubled since then by the wonders of compound interest.
 Some of the activities of middle class people – decluttering their lives, choosing artisan goods rather than mass produced – suggests we’re not on the breadline.

 This, remember, after weak economic performance for a decade.
-The fact that this is – and the associated productivity glacier – has not excited as much public comment as imperial measures and floating immigrants suggests that people don’t actually know when the GNP is growing or not. hey kniow, certainly, when theyre having a hard time, but is that due to the overall; level of output, or to social and political factors.
+The fact that this – and the associated productivity glacier – has not excited as much public comment as imperial measures and floating immigrants suggests that people don’t actually know when the GNP is growing or not.
+They know, certainly, when they’re having a hard time, but is that due to the overall; level of output, or to social and political factors.
 Children don’t hunger or poor people shiver because we are a poor country; those are choices we have made.

 Not that there is massive public pressure for growth.
+Of course people want a good local library, sure, an effective hospital, modern car or decent school.
+But they might already have these things – remember that GNP is not a calculation of our wealth, it only counts what we produce in a year.
 On the other hand, there is relentless pressure from the corporate sector seeking endless expansion.
 The role of advertising and marketing aims at little else (though some is, of course, competitive – as in the burger wars).
-Does any Chief Executive say what we’ve got as turnover is OK – I’d like to ask if there is there a record of anyone successfully living that way or running a company.
+Does any Chief Executive say what we’ve got as turnover is OK ?
+I’d like to ask if there is there a record of anyone successfully living that way or running a company.
 There is, or course, plenty of evidence of companies coming a cropper trying to endlessly expand – M&S in USA, others buying subsidiaries that turn out to be worth little.
 And such fruitless expansion is often funded on borrowing that later comes back to cripple the company.
+We can only eat so many pizzas, wear so many trousers.
 We must remember that many of the actions that have been taken to boost the economy – marketising our public services, selling sub-prime mortgages, outsourcing and offshoring – have contributed to economic crashes.

 Oh, and one last thing.
 Keynes was exercised by the miserable selfishness behind capitalism.
 Keynes thought that the reason we needed to have profit incentives and cost cutting, an economy that was driven by selfishness and treated humans as mere assets, was because at the moment those actions were what was needed to increase income to a level that would assure everyone of a decent living standard.
 You’ll remember Adam Smith telling us that the butcher and baker did not provide us with food out of their sense of humanity, but to make a profit.
 For the moment, selfishness makes the economic wheels go round.
 That was why we had to act, in his words, as if fair was foul and foul was fair.
 He himself speculated in shares, products and foreign currency, but because that was necessary to fund his life and the institutions and people he loved.
 He personally found the ethic of capitalism distasteful.
 If his predictions were right – that in his grandchildren’s lifetime there would be abundance that meant we could leave that shabbiness behind – and I believe that we do – then why not move to a way of being that does not constantly penny-pinch, that does not complain we have to close libraries, weaken pension provision and pollute the environment because we don’t have the money to do better ?